Italian orthography: Vowels

 The Italian alphabet has five vowel letters, a e i o u.
 Of those, only a represents one sound value, while all others have two.
 In addition, e and i indicate a different pronunciation of a preceding c or g (see below).

 In stressed syllables, e represents both open /ɛ/ and close /e/.
 Similarly, o represents both open /ɔ/ and close /o/ (see Italian phonology for further details on those sounds).
-There is typically no orthographic distinction between the open and close sounds represented, though accent marks are used in certain instances (see below).
+There is typically no orthographic distinction between the open and close sounds represented, although accent marks are used in certain instances (see below).
 There are some minimal pairs, called heteronyms, where the same spelling is used for distinct words with distinct vowel sounds.
 In unstressed syllables, only the close variants occur.